-Beginning in the late 1980s permanent sites were installed and land surface measured repetitively via global positioning system (GPS) technologies.
-Prior to 2000, 15 permanent sites were installed and currently there are more than 200 sites maintained and monitored by the HGSD and University of Houston (UH).
-There are two types of sites; Continuous Operating Reference Stations (CORS) and Port-A-Measure (PAM) sites.
+Beginning in the late 1980s permanent sites were installed and land surface measured repetitively via GPS technologies.
+Prior to 2000, 15 permanent sites were installed and currently there are more than 200 sites maintained and monitored by the HGSD and UH.
+There are two types of sites; CORS and Port-A-Measure (PAM) sites.
 These sites allow for collecting relatively continuous data with good areal coverage in a cost-effective manner.
 The collected data requires post-processing to account for satellite orbit, clock information, atmospheric conditions, and other potential interferences.
 Reported "daily ambiguity" is six (6) to eight (8) millimeters vertically and less horizontally.
 Due to the small scale of reported subsidence (that is, millimeters or centimeters), it is critical that any problems associated with a CORS or PAM site or abnormalities in the processed data be carefully checked and corrected.
-For example, Lake Conroe Citizens Network (LCCN) provided public comments to LSGCD (and others) questioning the accuracy and validity of reported data and results for CORS-TXCN near the City of Conroe (Massey, 2015).
+For example, a professional engineer representing the Lake Conroe Citizens Network (LCCN) provided public comments to LSGCD (and others) questioning the accuracy and validity of reported data and results for CORS-TXCN near the City of Conroe (Massey, 2015).
+Phase 2 of this study will include evaluations of the raw data and data-processing technology.

 UH reports the average subsidence rate based on GPS data for the period from 2005 to 2014 to be between 17 and 19 millimeters per year (mm/yr), or 0.67 to 0.75 inches per year (in/yr), and only mentions pumping from the Chicot and Evangeline aquifers (Wang and others, 2015).
-Figure 29 is a map generated and presented by the Harris-Galveston Subsidence District (HGSD) showing the highest rates of subsidence during the period from 2014 to 2018 occurred in southwest Harris County, near Jersey Village, and in northwest Harris County near Tomball, with reported subsidence rates greater than 2 centimeters per year (cm/yr), or greater than 0.79 inches per year (in/yr).
+Figure 21 is a map generated and presented by the HGSD showing the highest rates of subsidence during the period from 2014 to 2018 occurred in southwest Harris County, near Jersey Village, and in northwest Harris County near Tomball, with reported subsidence rates greater than 2 centimeters per year (cm/yr), or greater than 0.79 inches per year (in/yr).
 HGSD reports that the highest measured rates of subsidence in Montgomery County is between 1.0 and 1.4 cm/yr (0.4 and 0.6 in/yr) near the Woodlands, just to the north of Tomball and near Magnolia.
-HGSD provides charts and comments that subsidence at one site, PAM Site 13 (PA13), has reduced from about 2 cm/yr to less than 0.5 cm/yr coinciding with implementation of alternative water sources in Montgomery County (see Figure 30).
+HGSD provides charts and comments that subsidence at one site, PAM Site 13 (PA13), has reduced from about 2 cm/yr to less than 0.5 cm/yr coinciding with implementation of alternative water sources in Montgomery County (see Figure 22).